 Refrigerant Check:

 A professional technician should regularly check the refrigerant level.
-A low level can reduce efficiency and damage the system.
+A level that is too low can reduce efficiency and damage the system.

 If necessary, moving parts should be lubricated to reduce friction and prevent wear.